 Trying to recover from burnout through talk therapy alone is like trying to climb Everest by reading a book about it.
 You might understand the theory, but your body hasn’t acclimatized.

-And this whole-self experience is precisely what yoga focuses on, and why I find it such an amazing integrative practice in the pursuit of healing from chronic stress.
+That’s what’s missing from most burnout recovery programs at work: a way to work with your whole self, not just your mind.
+And this whole-body experience is precisely what yoga focuses on, and why I find it such an amazing integrative practice in the pursuit of healing from chronic stress.

 What Yoga Really Is

-“Yoga is… to still the whirlpools of the mind...
+— “Yoga is… to still the whirlpools of the mind...

 Yoga Sutra 1.2

-through uniting mind and body.”
+— …through uniting mind and body.”

 Bhagavad Gita 6.29–32